-Fair value of investment in warrants
+Fair value of investment in warrants and common share purchase warrants

-The Company uses the Black-Scholes option pricing model in determining the fair value of its investment in warrants, which requires a number of assumptions to be made, including the risk-free interest rate, expected life, forfeiture rate and expected share price volatility.
-Consequently, actual fair value of its investments in warrants may vary from the amounts estimated.
+The Company uses the Black-Scholes option pricing model in determining the fair value of its investment in warrants and common share purchase warrants, which requires a number of assumptions to be made, including the risk-free interest rate, expected life, forfeiture rate and expected share price volatility.
+Consequently, actual fair value of its investments in warrants and warrants may vary from the amounts estimated.